Mjb141/example-sem-rel/README.md

 # example-sem-rel

+## Flags

+`--check-if-ci` can disable the Semantic Release check to determine if it is running on a CI platform.

+`--dry-run` allows you to check what Semantic Release will do.

 ## Usage

+**After committing and pushing your changes, do one of the following:**

+To test what Semantic Release will do set `--dry-run=true`:

+`dagger -m "github.com/mjb141/daggerverse/sem-rel@sem-rel" call release --dir . --token env:GH_TOKEN --check-if-ci=false --dry-run=true stdout`

 To run a release from local both `--check-if-ci=false` and `--dry-run=false` are required.

 `dagger -m "github.com/mjb141/daggerverse/sem-rel@sem-rel" call release --dir . --token env:GH_TOKEN --check-if-ci=false --dry-run=false stdout`

-To test what Semantic Release will do removing `--dry-run=false` is sufficient.

-`dagger -m "github.com/mjb141/daggerverse/sem-rel@sem-rel" call release --dir . --token env:GH_TOKEN --check-if-ci=false stdout`